raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---

-Turn on the Pi and log in (username: `pi`, password: `raspberry`)
+Insert the flashed SD card into your Raspberry Pi and boot it.
+Log in with the username `pi` and password `raspberry`.

 --- /task ---

 --- task ---

-When you log in for the first time, a wizard program will open and ask to walk you through choosing settings like your language, keyboard type, and WiFi details; let the wizard guide you through this process
+When you log in for the first time, a wizard program will open and ask to walk you through choosing settings like your language, keyboard type, and WiFi details; let the wizard guide you through this process.

+You'll need to connect to the internet.
+If you have an ethernet connection, connect the cable to the Raspberry Pi.
+If not, you'll need to use WiFi.

 --- /task ---